 - Algebra: Algebraic skills, system of linear equations, sequences, series, complex numbers, matrix algebra

 - Calculus: Differentiation, integration, curve sketching, differential equations

 The main textbook is ‘Maths In Action – Advanced Higher Maths.’

 The ideas and skills acquired in previous years are consolidated and developed throughout the course with the aim of providing students with the Mathematics necessary for practical problem solving.
 A number of coursework tasks have been prepared, and these provide the basis for students to learn via investigative approaches.

 Homework is set after each lesson.
-It is expected that students should research and carry out more than the minimum allotted tasks.
+It is expected that students should research and carry out more than the minimum alloted tasks.

-Assessments take place in November and the prelim examination is in February.
+Assessments take place in November and the Prelim examinations are in February and April.

-There are many opportunities for the use of Paper 1 Maths, especially in year 1 of a University course involving the sciences or maths.
+There are many opportunities for the use Advanced Higher Mathematics, especially in year 1 of a University course involving the sciences or maths.